Somesh1412/Assignment-3-Gathering-Munging-and-Cleaning-Data/Use Cases.md

 <img width="219" alt="Query-6" src="https://user-images.githubusercontent.com/113796019/204119598-43dae9d9-1f33-49d7-a995-1de6ec922096.png">

-7. universities that are best fit for a student with GRE score 315 and TOEFL score 110.
+**7. Universities that are best fit for a student with GRE score 315 and TOEFL score 110.**

 SQL Query :